 If you are a collector, just make sure you try to keep the book in as pristine condition as possible.
 The value of a book is logarithmic based on every increased level of its condition.

-Note, the giveaway is over.
-Thanks to all who participated.
-BTNT made the Wall Street Journal bestseller list and will be reprinted with a new cover with emblem within the next six months.
-As a result, the first edition and signed first editions will be more rare!
+Upon release, Buy This, Not That became an instant Wall Street Journal bestseller.
+My book will be reprinted with a new cover with emblem within the next six months.
+As a result, the first edition and signed first editions with stamps will be even more rare!

 Readers, anybody else a collector of rare books and other memorabilia with autographs?
 If so, what are some of the collectibles you’re looking at now?
 What do you think is the next big investment is?